Installation & Usage

-This is the documentation is for TypeIt's official WordPress plugin.
-Install the plugin and easily generate typing animations via shortcode or Gutenberg block.
+This is the documentation is for TypeIt’s official WordPress plugin.
+Install the plugin and easily generate typewriter animations via shortcode or Gutenberg block.

 The following are required to run this plugin.
-In addition, keep in mind TypeIt's browser requirements.
+In addition, keep in mind that TypeIt does not support legacy browsers like Internet Explorer.

 - WordPress v5.4.1